rhielab/3Dgenome/README.md

 ### 6C.
 Average DNA methylation levels of active promoters, enhancers, insulators, and NDRs without features that are in loop vs those that are not in loop

-Please refer to 6B for the analysis.
+Please refer to 6B for the visualization of DNA methylation signals.